muxyz/website/index.md

 <h2>Introduction</h2>
 <p>
 The world is moving towards being driven entirely by technology, shifting our experiences to digital rather than physical, where everything is a service.
-In this new world, we believe there needs to be a model of interaction and system for development for these services.
+In this new world, we believe there needs to be a model of interaction and system of development.
 </p>
 <p>
 In our current world, the global tech incumbents rule our lives.